-The Old Fashioned is a bourbon based cocktail, but try it with any whisky .
-You may find you like the sweeter taste of a Canadian whisky, the more sour taste of the Tennessee stuff, or, for some complexity, use rye.
+The Old Fashioned is a bourbon-based cocktail, but try it with any whiskey .
+You may find you like the sweeter taste of a Canadian whiskey, the more sour taste of the Tennessee stuff, or, for some complexity, use rye.
 This drink uses a short round glass, sometimes called an Old Fashioned glass , after the drink itself.

 Image by larryvincent

 The Tom Collins is a classic long drink.
-It’s a cool, summer drink, built over ice and served in a tall, slender glass, often called a Collins glass .
-It’s gin-based, sweet and bubbly.
+It’s a cool, summer beverage, built over ice and served in a tall, slender glass, often called a Collins glass .
+It’s gin-based, sweet, and bubbly.

 Trade vodka for gin to make a Vodka Collins, tequila for a Juan Collins, or rum for a Rum Collins.
 If you choose to use whiskey and take out the soda water, you’ve essentially made a whiskey sour.